This isn't the future: this is now.

 You got content?
 We can make it available.
 It costs you nothing.

-Enterprise Technology Services (ETS) supports two "streaming Media" servers and three streaming technologies on campus: RealNetwork's RealAudio/RealVideo server – which also supports Windows Media and QuickTime files – and Apple Computer's QuickTime Streaming Server.
+Late summer, 2015 Enterprise Technology Services (ETS) dropped support of two legacy "streaming Media" servers on campus: RealNetwork's RealAudio/RealVideo server and Apple Computer's QuickTime Streaming Server.

 In their stead ETS and the Center for Teaching and Learning (CTL) are previewing a more contemporary platform: UVM Streaming Media Server.

 What is it?

 The UVM Streaming Server is a video-on-demand and video sharing website similar to YouTube.
 It provides a layer of copy protection and password protection, and integrates smoothly with BlackBoard and WordPress.